xmrig/xmrig/README.md

         --cc-pass=PASSWORD                CC Server admin pass
         --cc-access-token=T               CC Server access token for CC Client --cc-port=N                       CC Server
+        --cc-use-tls                      enable tls encryption for CC communication --cc-cert-file=FILE               when tls is turned on, use this to point to the right cert file (default: server.pem)
+        --cc-key-file=FILE                when tls is turned on, use this to point to the right key file (default: server.key)
         --cc-client-config-folder=FOLDER  Folder contains the client config files --cc-custom-dashboard=FILE        loads a custom dashboard and serve it to '/' --no-color                        disable colored output